 If you wish to make a donation of any amount, THANK YOU!

-If you are not yet a member, please also consider membership.
+If you are not yet a member of FARFA, please also consider membership.
 More members means the government pays more attention to what we have to say.
 Membership starts at $20 and includes a variety of perks and benefits.
-Check out our memberships.
+Learn more about membership.

-If you wish to make a large donation, please contact Executive Director, Judith McGeary, at email@example.com to discuss.
+If you would like to speak to someone about a major gift, please contact Executive Director, Judith McGeary, at firstname.lastname@example.org to discuss.
 As we continue to grow as an organization and expand the scope of our work, we rely on gifts from our generous donors to remain financially sustainable.

 “During the years that we’ve been farming, our family has become more aware of how important a supportive community is to our ability to farm and how necessary it is for us all to work together to preserve our right to food freedom.